QSaman/website/pages/02.blog/keyboard_layouts/item.en.md

 For more information type `man xkeyboard-config`.

-## A programming-friendly layout for French
+## A programming-friendly layout for European languages

-If you prefer a US layout that let you type most European characters, including French, you can use [EurKEY](https://en.wikipedia.org/wiki/EurKEY).
+[EurKEY](https://en.wikipedia.org/wiki/EurKEY) is based on US layout as well as almost all European characters.
 You can use it out-of-the-box in Linux but you need to install it in Windows or MacOS.
-It uses a US layout as a base and supports almost all European characters.
 For more information visit its official [webpage](https://eurkey.steffen.bruentjen.eu/start.html).

 ![EurKEY Layout](KB_EurKEY.svg)